 Qualified students from all undergraduate colleges may apply to spend a semester or a year abroad in one of our study abroad programs.
-Participation is typically during the junior year, but some programs are designed to accommodate sophomores as well.
-Currently, Department of Veteran Affairs educational benefit programs are not approved for use towards study abroad programs for the 2021-2022 academic year.
+Participation is typically during the junior year, but some programs are designed to accommodate sophomores as well as seniors.
+Currently, Department of Veteran Affairs educational benefit programs are not approved for use towards study abroad programs for the 2022-2023 academic year with the exception of the London program.